 \subsection{Assumptions made throughout the paper}

 Now we list the assumptions that we will need to prove our finite-sample bounds and define constants used therein.
 We will first present those assumptions that will stand for both approaches described above and then others, which are divided between those relevant for the MAP-centric approach (\Cref{map-centric}) and the MLE-centric approach (\Cref{mle-centric}).
-We reiterate that the conditions we require are similar to the classical assumptions of the Bernstein--von Mises theorem, as given in \cite[Section 1.4]{ghosh} and \cite[Theorem 5]{miller}.
+We reiterate that the conditions we require are similar to the classical assumptions of the Bernstein--von Mises theorem, as given in \citet[Section 1.4]{ghosh} and \citet[Theorem 5]{miller}.
 The first assumption that will be used throughout the paper is the following: \begin{assumption} There exists a unique MLE $\mle$.
 There also exists a real number $\deltamle>0$ such that the generalized log-likelihood $\loglikelihood$ is three times differentiable inside $\{\param:\|\param-\mle\|\leq \deltamle\} $.
 For the same $\deltamle>0$ there exists a real number $M_2>0$, such that:

 \end{assumption} \begin{remark} \Cref{assump1} is needed to ensure that the posterior looks Gaussian inside the $\deltamle$-neighborhood around the MLE.
 Indeed, \Cref{assump1}, combined with Taylor's theorem, implies that $L_n(n^{-1/2}\theta+\mle)-L_n(\mle)$ can be approximated by $-\frac{1}{2}\theta^T\fisherinformation(\mle)\theta$ for $\theta$ in a neighborhood of $\mle$.
-Note that $-\frac{1}{2}\theta^T\fisherinformation(\mle)\theta$ is the logarithm of the $\mathcal{N}(0,\jhat)$ density (up to an additive constant), which makes this approximation particularly useful.
+Note that $-\frac{1}{2}\theta^T\fisherinformation(\mle)\theta$ is the logarithm of the $\mathcal{N}(0,\jhat)$ density (up to an additive constant).
 When proving our bounds in the MLE-centric approach, we also use \Cref{assump1} to prove that the posterior satisfies the log-Sobolev inequality inside this neighborhood (see \Cref{appendix_c} for details). \end{remark} Moreover, we make the following assumption on the prior: \begin{assumption} For the same $\deltamle>0$ as in \Cref{assump1}, there exists a real number $\hat{M}_1>0$, such that

 \end{assumption} \begin{remark} Note that for \Cref{assump_prior1} to be satisfied, it suffices to assume that $\prior$ is continuous and positive in the $\deltamle$-ball around $\mle$. \Cref{assump_prior1} essentially ensures that the prior puts a non-negligible amount of mass in the $\deltamle$-neighbourhood of the MLE. \end{remark}